FuncPipe: A Pipelined Serverless Framework for Fast and Cost-efficient Training of Deep Learning Models: Introduction

-\item We formulate a co-optimization problem for model partition and resource allocation using Mixed-Integer Quadratic Programming (MIQP).
-Our approach finds configurations that achieve up to 80\% higher training speed and 55\% lower cost compared to existing approaches~\cite{nips_partition, bayes}.
+\item We formulate a co-optimization problem of model partition and resource allocation using Mixed-Integer Quadratic Programming (MIQP).
+Our optimization approach finds configurations that achieve an average of 80\% faster training speed or 55\% lower cost compared to existing approaches~\cite{nips_partition, bayes}.